Dr. Jessica Ciaburri delves into the physical and emotional postpartum roller coaster and how to manage with a new baby

 Many women choose to breastfeed because it has significant benefits for both you and your baby.
 Dr. Washington has outlined many of these benefits in her blog post, Keeping Black Babies Healthy: Breastfeeding Benefits and Support.
 The American College of Obstetricians and Gynecologists has an excellent handout on Breastfeeding Benefits as well.
 I’d like to talk through some of the changes and challenges you can expect should you choose the breastfeeding route.

 What to know about your milk supply

 It is important to know that you will not have a high volume of milk in the beginning, and that is normal and completely OK!
 You will first make colostrum, which is a thick yellow substance that is high in carbohydrates, protein, and antibodies.
 This nutrient rich milk is all the baby needs in the first few days.
 Your nurses and pediatrician will help you determine if your baby is getting enough to eat by monitoring their temperament, weight changes, and wet diapers.
 Your milk supply will usually “come in” between days 2 and 5 post-delivery.

 Once your milk comes in you will notice “big” changes to your breasts.
 They will grow larger, feel fuller, and may become hard.
-The nipples can become flatter or taught when the breast is full of milk.
+The nipples can become flatter or taut when the breast is full of milk.
 Engorgement occurs when your breasts are painfully full of milk, and it may make it harder for your baby to latch on to the nipple and feed.
 Some techniques to relieve engorgement include hand expression of breast milk.
 This can even be done in the shower: bending your body forward in the warm water will aid in the release of excess milk.
 You can use a gentle suction collection device such as the Haaka breast pump.
 The Haaka is a way to relieve engorgement while your baby is nursing by collecting milk leaking from the opposite breast.
 You can then package and freeze this milk for later use.